RRZE-Webteam/rrze-qr/README.md

     QR codes are generated directly in the browser via JavaScript --- no server-side processing required.

+-   **Adjustable color schemes:**\
+    Users can choose between different color options for the QR code: black on white, white on black, FAU blue on white, and white on FAU blue.

 -   **Lightweight & fast:**\
     Minimal footprint and no external API calls.